Intuity/packtype/docs/syntax/enum.md

     as the ceiling log2 of the maximum enumerated value.
 Where it is specified, an `EnumError` will be raised if the maximum enumerated value exceeds what can be expressed within the enum's bit width.

+    The `<MODIFIER>` syntax allows other standard behaviours of Packtype to be altered, for example `@prefix=ABC` customises the prefix used for each constant value in languages that don't offer scoped access.

 ## Explicit Values